stanjdev/Caffeinder/README.md

 `git commit -m'worked on button'`

+`git push origin stan-button` - makes sure each of our task branches exist on github (like a backup history)

 `git checkout dev` (now I'm on dev branch)

 `git merge stan-button` (while I'm on dev branch)